1amGenius/HeyNastaran/README.md

 # 🤖 HeyNastaran!
 Telegram Bot

-A personal Telegram bot for **Nastaran**, my best friend.
+A personal Telegram bot for **Nastaran**, my best friend in the world <3.
 Providing utility features like weather updates, quotes, motivational messages, music suggestions, and idea/inspiration management.
 Built with **.NET 8** and **MongoDB**.

 ---